edadma/mos6502/README.md

 ### Executable

-If you just want to download the executable so that you can run 6502 programs or use the REPL, you can download it from [here]. *You do not need* the Scala library for it to work because the JAR already contains all dependencies.
+If you just want to download the executable so that you can run 6502 programs or use the REPL, you can download it from [here](https://dl.bintray.com/edadma/generic/mos6502-0.1.jar). *You do not need* the Scala library for it to work because the JAR already contains all dependencies.
 You just need Java 7+ installed.

-Run it as a normal Java executable JAR with the command `java -jar [emulator].jar` in the folder where you downloaded the file.
+Run it as a normal Java executable JAR with the command `java -jar mos6502-0.1.jar` in the folder where you downloaded the file.

 ### Library